 Vintage Tube Audio is dedicated to the preservation of vintage audio equipment

-I believe that simple “repair” (defined as only replacing a failed part) of a piece of vintage equipment, just to have the failure of another part (likely, with aged original components) is not a valid approach to bringing a unit back to life.
+Simple “repair” (defined as only replacing a failed part) of a piece of vintage equipment, just to have the failure of another part (likely, with aged original components) is not a valid approach to bringing a unit back to life.
 Some early tube amplifiers have operated for 40-60 years after they were built, but this is extremely rare.
 Capacitors used in older tube equipment can fail at any time, and when they do, the failure can destroy valuable, and in many cases, irreplaceable transformers (as well as be a fire hazard).
-The aging issue also applies to electrolytic capacitors used in vintage transistorized equipment.
+The ageing issue also applies to electrolytic capacitors used in vintage transistorized equipment.
 These caps had an expected life of 10-15 years and many of them are now 20-40 years old.
 Because of these issues I do not “service” vintage audio equipment.

 I offer the following;